wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 ```

 **initiateAuthenticationrequest():** redirects the user to the login page in order to authenticate.
-* In our sample, the user is redirected to the default WSO2 IS login
+* In our sample, the user is redirected to the default WSO2 IS login.

 **getContextIdentifier():** gets the Context identifier sent with the request.
 This identifier is used to retrieve the state of the authentication/logout flow.